 In fiscal 2015, the Company committed to a significant restructuring plan (2015 Plan) and recorded \$397 million of restructuring and impairment costs in the consolidated statements of income.
 This is the total amount incurred to date and the total amount expected to be incurred for this restructuring plan.
 The restructuring actions related to cost reduction initiatives in the Company's Automotive Experience, Building Efficiency and Power Solutions businesses and at Corporate.
 The costs consist primarily of workforce reductions, plant closures and asset impairments.
-Of the restructuring and impairment costs recorded, \$182 million related to the Automotive Experience Seating segment, \$166 million related to Corporate, \$27 million related to the Building Efficiency Asia segment, \$2 million related to the Building Efficiency Systems and Service North America segment and \$2 million related to the Building Efficiency Products North America segment.
+Of the restructuring and impairment costs recorded, \$182 million related to the Automotive Experience Seating segment, \$166 million related to Corporate, \$27 million related to the Building Efficiency Rest of World segment, \$11 million related to the Power Solutions segment, \$7 million related to the Building Efficiency Asia segment, \$2 million related to the Building Efficiency Products North America segment.
 The restructuring actions are expected to be substantially complete in fiscal 2016.